 CPU And GPU

-The number of cores is actually quite advantageous, although not all games properly utilize multiple cores.
+The number of cores is actually quite beneficial, although not all games properly utilize multiple cores.
 Most modern games will require at least 4 cores.
 However, as time goes by, we will likely see an increase in this as well.

 The clock speed is necessary because if your PC can’t work on data at a particular speed, then the game itself won’t be able to run at all.
-This occurs because the game speed (and sometimes other processing) is often directly linked to the amount of new data available.
+This occurs because the game speed (and sometimes other processing) is often directly linked to the amount of fresh data available.

 It’s crucial that you have adequate VRAM for the essential GPU.
 One gigabyte of GDDR4 is not the same as one gigabyte of GDDR6.